Syllabus for Innovation Management and Entrepreneurship

 The course includes the following elements:

-The course examination consists of a written exam (7 credits) and written presentations of the project (3 credits).
+Written exam (7 credits).
+Written presentations of the project (3 credits).

 Schilling, Melissa A.

 Strategic management of technological innovation